garrisok/507_finalproject/README.md

 ### User Input

-User is then prompted to specify the amount of days to retroactively report on.
-Requests include present day.
+First promt user interacts with is to specify the country to request COVID-19 data on.
-Below example reuqests information for US and the last 5-days.

-Input: "US"
+Example of user input: "US"
 ```
 Enter Country Code (2 Letters) or 'exit': US
 ```
+Next, user is prompted to specify the amount of days to retroactively report on.
+Requests include present day.
+Below example reuqests information for US and the last 5-days.

-Next input request: "5"
+Example of user input request: "5"

 ```
 Enter Number of Days to retroactively report : 5